Launch Date Announced 🚀 The brand-new GoComics will be unveiled April 1! (No fooling). See more information here. Subscribers, check your

 Careful, Mrs. Horner—that just might be the “evil eye”!

-GirlGeek Premium Member 3 days ago
+GirlGeek Premium Member about 1 month ago

 Ohhh, it was for those types of seniors.
 It explains how tired I was at 1AM last night